IHE/PCC.PCS/input/pagecontent/volume-1.md

 - Interventions are performed and documented during transport.

-- EMS, either directly or through a document sharing infrastructure, provides the Paramedicine Care Summary – ClinicalSubset containg the pertinant patient information to the hospital.
+- EMS, either directly or through a document sharing infrastructure, provides the information for the current patient condition and interventions that were performed to the hospital.

 - The patient care is transferred to the hospital staff.